 Responding to webhooks

 Your endpoint must return an HTTP 2xx status within 10 seconds.
+The webhook HTTP client enforces a 10-second timeout per delivery attempt.
 Any non-2xx response or a timeout is treated as a delivery failure.

 Return 200 immediately and process the event asynchronously if your handler does heavier work.